Musée d'ethnographie de Neuchâtel: Temporary exhibitions

 The museum started temporary exhibitions during the tenure of Théodore Delachaux (from 1921 to 1945).
 However, these really took off under the leadership of Jean Gabus, with the addition of the Black Box.
 During his time, exhibitions would vary between scientific missions results, universal themes and presentations of prestigious collections.
 After him, the exhibitions under Jacques Hainard asserted the reputation of the MEN as an institution questioning the legitimacy of its own social role as a museum.

 The recognition of the MEN resulted in numerous exhibitions being widely commented on.
 To cite a few, under Hainard, there is notably Objets prétextes, objets manipulés (1984), and La grande illusion (2000); then, under Marc-Olivier Gonseth, La marque jeune (2008), and Helvetia Park (2009); and finally, under the current direction, Derrière les cases de la mission (2020).

-From 2020 to 2021, the museum presented the temporary exhibition Le mal du voyage, which invited the audience to question tourist practices.
+From 2020 to 2021 the museum presented the temporary exhibition Le mal du voyage, which invited the audience to question tourist practices.
 Since June 2022, the temporary exhibition is L'impossible sauvage, which explores the apparent opposition between the wild and the civilized and the limits of such concepts.
 Installed on three levels in the Black Box, the exhibition is the largest ever carried out by the museum.
+With Cargo Cults Unlimited launched in December 2024, the MEN addresses the abundant theme of the globalized economy.
+The exhibition has been extended till 18 January 2026.